sl-design-system/components/website/src/categories/components/spinner/accessibility.md

 {.ds-table .ds-table-align-top}

 **Notes:**
 1. The spinner itself doesn't have meaning for screenreaders; you can't use it to communicate that the loading is complete.
-Therefore we hide it for screenreaders, but you will need to set some properties on the container where the content is being loaded.
+Therefore we hide it for screenreaders, but you can set some properties on the container where the content is being loaded.
+You can for example use `aria-busy=true` so it will be anounced
 </section>